UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 Tasks:
-- Given the function above, improve it so that it follows good function design practices.
+- Given the function above, improve it using to the new function `new_wage()`.
+We have provided you with the function stub and the docstring to guide you.
-- Name your new function `new_wage()`.
+- Make sure it follows good function design practices by not looping over a function, avoiding hard-coding and not returning multiple values.
 - Test your new function on a person with a salary of $84000 and an expected raise of 12%.
 - Save this in an object named `person1_new_wage`.